spike01/learning-vim/README.md

 not to fight.
 Here are a few plugins that I use a lot:

 - [NERDtree](https://github.com/scrooloose/nerdtree) - Gives you a tree
   structure, kinda like the Sublime folder layout, but with a Vim flavour
 - [NERDcommenter](https://github.com/scrooloose/nerdcommenter) - Instant
   commenting, by word, line, or whatever - like Sublime's `Apple-?`
 - [Golden Ratio](https://github.com/roman/golden-ratio) - Great when you're
   working with splits
 - [EasyMotion](https://github.com/Lokaltog/vim-easymotion) - Insane movement.
   Really, really insane
 - [Airline](https://github.com/bling/vim-airline) - Mentioned above, great
   statusline
 - [CtrlP](https://github.com/kien/ctrlp.vim) or
   [CommandT](https://github.com/wincent/Command-T) for fast fuzzy finding.
 Like Sublime's `Applt-P` stuff
 - [surround.vim](https://github.com/tpope/vim-surround) by Tim Pope (him again).
-  Makes surrounding and deleting surrounds super easy.
+  Makes surrounding and deleting surrounds super easy. `cs])` and those square brackets are round. `ds)` and they're gone. `ysaw}` and you've surrounded a word in curly braces.
 - [Vim Ruby Refactoring](https://github.com/ecomba/vim-ruby-refactoring) is
   great too.
 Yank blocks of code out into their own methods at one fel swoop.